DentalCare Logo

 The following orofacial manifestations are often signs of sexual abuse and should always be reported to law enforcement and/or child protection with recommended follow-up medical testing and treatment as part of the treatment plan:11,15,16

-Gonorrhea – While rare, it is the most commonly sexually transmitted disease in sexually abused children.
-May appear symptomatically on lips, tongue, palate, face, and especially pharynx in forms ranging from erythema to ulcerations and from vesiculopustular to pseudomembranous lesions; oral and perioral gonorrhea in prepubertal children is pathognomonic of sexual abuse.16
+• Gonorrhea and Chlamydia – While rare, in prepubertal children, rates are higher in sexually abused adolescents (12%) with gonorrhea; 14% with Chlamydia).
+May appear symptomatically on lips, tongue, palate, face, and especially pharynx in forms ranging from erythema to ulcerations and from vesiculopustular to pseudomembranous lesions.
+16